davitjnz/electra-ka/README.md

 For sequence classification tasks on ideological propaganda on social media, it has achieved 91.3% accuracy.

-The [fine-tunned model](https://huggingface.co/jnz/electra-ka-fake-news-tagging) is also avaliable on the hub.
+The [fine-tuned model](https://huggingface.co/jnz/electra-ka-fake-news-tagging) is also available on the hub.
 You can start using it with simple few lines of code:

 ```python
 from transformers import ElectraTokenizerFast